Yassine-Chraa/link-in-bio/READMI.md

 # Link-in-bio for @YassChraa
-this is a link in bio website inspaired from a tutoriel created by M.Takuya Matsuyama https://yassine-chraa.github.io/link-in-bio/
+This is a link in bio website inspaired from a tutoriel created by M.Takuya Matsuyama https://yassine-chraa.github.io/link-in-bio/
 ## Technologies
 * HTML